abelhabte/quick-notes/README.md

 # Quick Notes

-Web based application for dotting down simple notes
+Web-based application for jotting down simple notes.

 * Create New Notes: Easily add new notes with a title and content
 * Edit Existing Notes: Modify the title and content of your notes at any time